 Admission for undergraduate studies at the Hebrew University of Jerusalem is possible through several admission streams.
 Applicants should check, according to their background , which admission streams are open to them.
 It might happen that several admission streams may be relevant for consideration.

-Applicants in all streams must meet the additional requirements as detailed in the Admission components.
+Applicants in all streams must meet the additional requirements (Hebrew, English etc.).